rancho-dart/dart_forwarder/CONFIGURATION.md

     - name:

         Required.
 The name of the downlink interface.
 If is same as the uplink interface, the system will work in router-on-a-stick mode.
+In this case, please delete the address_pool line to disable the embedded DHCP server.
     - address_pool:

         The address pool used to assign IP addresses to clients.
 The embeded DHCP server will use this pool to assign IP addresses to clients.
 Make sure the pool is at the same subnet as the downlink interface.